joycesim/joycesim.github.io/news/index.md

 ### 2023

+August: We welcome new graduate students Brandon Lopez and Chazerae Pierce-Walker (Ayo) to the team!

-June: Dr Joyce Sim will be lecturing at [Cooperative Institute for Dynamic Earth Research (CIDER)](https://www.deep-earth.org/summer23)!
+June/July: Dr Joyce Sim will be lecturing at [Cooperative Institute for Dynamic Earth Research (CIDER)](https://www.deep-earth.org/summer23)!
 This year's topic is Causes and consequences of fluid and magma transport at plate boundaries.

 May: UNAVCO RESESS intern Shradha Ravikumar will be joining SIMlab!
 Mary Jones from Chamblee Middle School interviews Dr Joyce Sim for their [Math Magazine](https://joycesim.github.io/image/Mathmagazine.pdf)!
 [This article in Nature](https://doi.org/10.1038/d41586-023-01623-8)!